DrDead0/Blender-Models/README.md

 #### For Animations and VFX

-1. Import the models and animations into your animation or VFX software (e.g., Blender, Maya).
+1. Import the models and animations into your animation or VFX software (e.g, Blender, Maya).
 2. Customize and render the scenes according to the specific requirements of your project.

 #### For Commercial Ads